mkthewlis/Milestone-Project-3/README.md

 ![My responsive design for tablet devices](https://github.com/mkthewlis/Milestone-Project-3/blob/master/static/images/readme_images/figma_tablet.png)

 [The entire workspace can be viewed on Figma with this link.](https://www.figma.com/file/Hv9GYC33ydTGLuwIxydgRr/Code-Institute?node-id=170%3A2)

+## Features

+### Existing Features

+This project consists of seven pages, three of which can only be accessed after a user has created an account and signed in.

+#### Consistent features across all pages

+- The menu at the top of the page and footer are consistent and responsive throughout the website.
+- Each page uses interactive arrows to visually encourage the user to scroll down.
+These can also be clicked on to take them further down the page.
+The arrows are either the theme blue or yellow to remain consistent on each page.
+- Certain images are used more than once at various points in the website for consistency and familiarity.
+- Each page begins with an image with a fixed background and is then divided into clear sections in a similar pattern.

+#### Home

+- The user meets a simple title that explains the purpose of the website and encourages them to read on.
+- The user is then presented with a fact about ocean waste and the mission of *Our Oceans, Our Plastic*.
+- The end of the page provides three links for the user: to learn more, take the quiz or sign up to the newsletter.

 ### Sources:
 - Coolors - colour picker https://coolors.co/a7e8bd-dce3ed-f6fdf8-f9f6ec-efb7b9-3a2e39